waffle-iron/cucumber-spring-eclipselink/README.md

 **Cucumber integration with default Spring Test rollback behavior fixed**

-Before the cucumber 1.2.0 release evn when Cucumber tests loaded the spring-test jar the cucumber-spring integration wasn't implementing the default contract for spring tests where the default behavior is to rollback database transactions that are created by the code under test.
+Before the cucumber 1.2.0 release even when Cucumber tests loaded the spring-test jar, the cucumber-spring integration wasn't implementing the default contract for spring tests where the default behavior is to rollback database transactions that are created by the code under test.